 “Opioids (including prescription opioid pain relievers and heroin) killed more than 28,000 people in 2014, more than any year on record.
 At least half of all opioid overdose deaths involve a prescription opioid.”
 (Source: CDC.gov)

 No longer are heroin overdoses limited to partying rock-stars, or the homeless or unemployed.
 Rather, heroin and other opioids are making their way into every socioeconomic group without discrimination.
 With that comes an increased risk of overdose.
 There are things that can be done to help with opioid overdose prevention, and thankfully more laws are being passed in California and several other states to not only save people from dying from overdose but also to protect the people who call for help.

 Drug Overdose Symptoms

 Drug overdose sometimes leads to death, but if caught in time, an overdose may be able to be reversed or managed.
-During an overdose, the person’s temperature, pulse, respiratory rate or blood pressure may change in a life threatening way.
-Aspiration (vomit being breathed into lungs) is another concern.
+During an overdose, the person’s temperature, pulse, respiratory rate, or blood pressure may change in a life-threatening way.
+Aspiration (vomit being breathed into the lungs) is another concern.
 A person experiencing a drug overdose may experience muscle spasms, seizures and/or loss of consciousness, which could lead to a comatose state.
-A person’s brain, liver and/or kidney function may be permanently damaged secondary to drug overdose.
+A person’s brain, liver and/or kidney function may be permanently damaged secondary to a drug overdose.